ThreeSixtyGiving/standard/documentation/welcome.md

 Preparing 360Giving data does require a commitment of resources from the publisher in terms of staff time, especially when publishing your data for the first time.

-There can be costs in terms of consultancy or support fees to get a grants management system set up to export 360Giving data.
+There can however be costs related to consultancy or support fees to get a grants management system set up to export 360Giving data.

 <div class="box">